 Here are 20 more interesting facts about Echidna (Australia’s version of the hedgehog):

 1 – The Echidna, Tachyglossidae, is a very primitive mammal – as the egg-laying bit would indicate – and is native to New Guinea and Australia.

-4 – The name Echidna is taken from a Greek mythological monster of the same name, although that monster was half-snake, half-woman (and apparently mother of most of the other monsters in Greek myths), so one is hard-pressed to work out how the name came to be applied to an egg-laying hedgehog with a long nose!
+4 – The name Echidna is taken from a Greek mythological monster of the same name, although that monster was half-snake, half-woman (and apparently mother of most of the other monsters in Greek myths).
+One is therefore hard-pressed to work out how the name came to be applied to an egg-laying hedgehog with a long nose!

 6 – The snout is about 3 in (7-8 cm) long and rigid, so that it can be used to dig into rotten wood and termite mounds to find food, and it has a small mouth on the underside that contains its extremely long, sticky tongue.

 7 – The monotremes are the only land-based mammals to have developed electroreception, or the ability to sense the natural electrical fields emitted by all living things through the use of electroreceptors in their snouts.
 Since it works much better in water, or in very damp areas on land, this ability in the Echidnas (who don’t go in water very much at all) is thought to be an evolutionary throwback and an indication that they shared an ancestor with the platypus way back when.

 The long-beaked echidnas have around 2,000 electroreceptors in the snout, but the short-beaked echidna only has around 400, grouped in the extreme end (these numbers compare to the 40,000 of the platypus, who uses the ability much more since it spends a lot of its time in water).

 8 – The Echidna is a solitary animal that can grow to up to 20 in (50 cm) in length, weigh between 6.5 and 14.5 lbs (2-5 kg) and live for around 45-50 years.